My research is in philosophy of language and normative ethics. PhD in Philosophy, UC San

 - I am working on a paper on the metaphysics of linguistic entities.
 It is a big picture kind of paper trying to sort out the status of linguistic entities at different levels of abstraction.
 Please email me if you'd like to see the latest draft -- comments, of course, welcome!

 - I am working on a paper defending a novel account of same-saying.
 I describe a phenomenon that I call "lo-fi same-saying."
 It occurs when we report speech with a high level of felicity and a low level of fidelity (wrt propositional or locutionary content).
 I generalize from my account of this phenomenon to claims about same-saying in speculative but (hopefully) compelling ways.
 I argue that (i) my conclusion extends to direct quotation (lo-fi quotation), (ii) this is relevant to the nature of content (lo-fi content), and (iii) that lo-fi content provides evidence for a novel view of the metaphysics of linguistic entities (see above).
-I will be presenting a version of this paper at the 2014 Pacific APA.

 - I have two unpublished papers on evidence in linguistic theories.
 They are companion pieces waiting for time to find them a home.
 The first paper ("Evidence and Ambitious Theories") assesses the claim that there is no principled way to restrict the evidential base for linguistic theory.
 This claim subdivides into two main theses: (i) that anything could, in principle, count as evidence for a linguistic theory, and (ii) that linguistic theory need not account for anything in principle.
 I argue against both (i) and (ii).
 My second paper ("Hearing the 'Voice of Competence'") is about linguists' primitive competence as a source of evidence in linguistic theory.
 I reject the standard hierarchy of evidential sources defended by, for instance, Michael Devitt, and I argue that this evidential hierarchy emerges out of a view of languages as subpersonal entities.